jvanasco/pyramid_formencode_classic/README.md

 `pyramid_formencode_classic` is a port of some classic `Pylons` form validation concepts onto the `Pyramid` framework.

+The package automates `formencode`'s validation of their Schemas under Pyramid, and offers a `FormStash` object to manag the validation results.

 ## Installation

 This requires the 2.0 branch of formencode.

+### Current Version(s)

+Version 0.8.0 is current and recommended.
+It has major breaking changes against earlier versions.
+Version 0.7.0 offers minimal breaking changes against earlier versions while fixing some issues.

 ### Versioning Policy